£0.00 0

 What if they deem the provision not to be suitable?

 If the LA deems the education as not suitable, they should tell you why, giving you chance to rectify it, or explain to them why they’re wrong.
-If they are still not happy they will serve a notice to satisfy, to which we strongly urge you respond with a very detailed report (remember Home Education doesn’t have to resemble school at home and the LA have to respect that).
+If they are still not happy they will serve a notice to satisfy, to which we strongly urge you respond with a very detailed report (remember Home Education doesn’t have to resemble school at home and the LA have to respect that but you must adequately describe a full time and suitable education).

 If for any reason this is still not deemed as suitable they can serve a school attendance order.